 REASON FOR THE CHANGE

 As can be seen in Figure 1, these secondary beams are lost very locally due to the large and sudden change of magnetic rigidity at the interaction point.
-After the LS2 ALICE upgrade, aiming at a peak luminosity of 6 × 1027cm−2 s−1 (about six times higher than the nominal one) [3], the dominant BFPP1 beam can carry about 155 W, resulting in a power load in the coils of the MB.B10 dipole of about mW/cm3 [4] on both sides of ALICE.
+After the LS2 ALICE upgrade, aiming at a peak luminosity of 6 × 1027cm−2 s−1 (about six times higher than the nominal one) [3], the dominant BFPP1 beam can carry about 155 W, resulting in a power load in the coils of the MB.B10 dipole of about 44 mW/cm3 [4] on both sides of ALICE.
 Similar ion losses also occur in the DS regions around ATLAS and CMS, however at different locations than in IR2.
-A beam loss experiment carried out during the 2015 Pb-Pb run at 6.37 Z TeV [5] confirmed the long-standing presumption that BFPP1 ions risk to quench magnets [1,2]The experiment was carried out around CMS because it was running at higher peak luminosity than ALICE.
+A beam loss experiment carried out during the 2015 Pb-Pb run at 6.37 Z TeV [5] confirmed the long-standing presumption that BFPP1 ions risk to quench magnets [1,2].
+The experiment was carried out around CMS because it was running at higher peak luminosity than ALICE.
+The deposited power during the quench was estimated with FLUKA simulations to be about a factor 6 lower than what is calculated for HL-LHC, hence this effect could be a serious limitation for HL-LHC.

 During standard operation, special bumps were deployed around ATLAS and CMS to steer the BFPP1 losses into the locations of the connection cryostat, however, because of the quadrupole polarities in IR2, this solution alone is not possible at ALICE.
-Instead, the HL-LHC baseline is to install one additional collimator, called TCLD, on each outgoing beam in the IR2 dispersion suppressor, where the dispersion is already [3].
-Orbit bumps shifting the losses into the collimators.
-These TCLD will also intercept the most powerful EMD beam (EMD1).
+Instead, the HL-LHC baseline is to install one additional collimator, called TCLD, on each outgoing beam in the IR2 dispersion suppressor, where the dispersion is already rising [3].
+Orbit bumps allow making sure that the beam is not lost at the first (lower) dispersion peak (see Figure 1) and enable shifting the losses into the collimators.
+These TCLDs will also intercept the most powerful EMD beam (EMD1).
 FLUKA simulations have shown that the proposed TCLDs reduce the peak load on the magnets to tractable levels at HL-LHC design luminosity [4].

 DETAILED DESCRIPTION

-The most loaded magnet in IR2 is MB.B10 on each side. he TCLD in IR2 can be placed further downstream in the connection cryostat (LECL.11R2.B1 and LECL.11L2.B2).
+The most loaded magnet in IR2 is MB.B10 on each side.
+The TCLD in IR2 can be placed further downstream in the connection cryostat (LECL.11R2.B1 and LECL.11L2.B2).
 This requires two new shorter connection cryostats to be designed, and in between them, the TCLD assembly will be placed.
-The connection cryostats are described in a separate ECR.
+The connection cryostats are described in a separate ECR under the responsibility of WP11.
+Details on the integration can be found in [6].
 In order to optimize design and production efforts, the design of the TCLD assembly is identical to the one used in IR7.

-The TCLD consists, as most other LHC , of two parallel jaws collimating the beam in the horizontal plane, with the beam passing in between them.
+The TCLD consists, as most other LHC collimators, of two parallel jaws collimating the beam in the horizontal plane, with the beam passing in between them.
 The active material of the jaws is the tungsten alloy Inermet 180.
-The design of the TCLD collimator, shown in more detail in Figure 3 and Figure 4, is derived from the design of the present LHC collimators, but with some differences. ecause of the very tight space requirements in IR7, the design is challenging and the active length of the material had to be reduced to only 60 cm, in order to make it fit.
+The design of the TCLD collimator, shown in more detail in Figure 2, Figure 3 and Figure 4, is derived from the design of the present LHC collimators, but with some differences.
+Since the design of the IR2 TCLDs is identical to that of the IR7 ones, and because of the very tight space requirements in IR7, the design is challenging and the active length of the material had to be reduced to only 60 cm, in order to make it fit.
 This means that also a non-standard support design is used.
 Furthermore, the bellows at the two longitudinal extremities are integrated in the tank transitions in order to gain longitudinal space.
 A 3D drawing of the tank and support is shown in Figure 5.